johnx25bd/os-github/docs/INTRODUCING-SPATIAL.md

 # 1: Introducing Spatial

-Maps are incredibly useful things.
+Maps are super useful things.
 We use them to understand reality, to aid navigation, to make sense of where we are - without maps, we are, quite often, lost.
 Maps are tools we have come to rely on to survive and thrive.

 What is a map?
 [Wikipedia puts it concisely:](https://en.wikipedia.org/wiki/Map) "A map is a _symbolic depiction_ emphasizing _relationships_ between _elements_ of some _space_."
 This definition captures the breadth of things we describe as "maps": from the traditional - paper [OS Landranger maps](https://www.ordnancesurvey.co.uk/shop/maps.html) that hikers use to explore areas like the Scottish Highlands - to the more conceptual - a mind map of ideas around a topic, or a site map of pages within a website, or a map representing a network of firms competing in a market.